mrhm-dev/full-stack-army/resources/lecture-103/README.md

 <br>

 Token-based authentication provides a scalable and secure approach for authentication clients in distributed systems.
-It offers flexibility, statelessness, and decoupling or the authentication server from the application server.
-Implementing token-abased authentication with JWTs can simplify authentication and authorization processes in RESTful APIs.
+It offers flexibility, statelessness, and decoupling of the authentication server from the application server.
+Implementing token-based authentication with JWTs can simplify authentication and authorization processes in RESTful APIs.

 <br>

 #### Session Based Authentication

 Session-based authentication is a traditional approach to authenticate clients in web applications.
 It involves the use of sessions to maintain the state of a user's authentication across multiple requests.
-Hee's a breakdown of session-based authentication and different techniques:
+Here’s a breakdown of session-based authentication and different techniques:

 1. Session Management:

     - When a user authenticates, the server creates a session for the user and assign a unique session identifier.
-    - The session identifier is typically stored in a cookie or sent as aresponse header to the client.
+    - The session identifier is typically stored in a cookie or sent as a response header to the client.
     - The server associates the session identifier with the user's authenticated state and relevant session data.

 <br>

 2. Cookies:

-    - Sessions are often implemented using HTTP cookies, which are small pieces of data stored on the client s browser.
+    - Sessions are often implemented using HTTP cookies, which are small pieces of data stored on the client's browser.
     - A session cookie contains the session identifier that the server uses to identify and retrieve the associated session data.
     - The cookie is sent automatically by the client with each subsequent request to the server.